Contribution¶

 Work locally¶

-For larger changes, it is recommended to work locally, which requires git
+For larger changes, it is recommended to work locally, which requires git to be installed.

 Clone the repository¶